Linearity criteria for automorphism groups of malabelian groups: Acknowledgements

-The authors thank Ian Agol, Ian Biringer, Tara Brendle, Emmanuel Breuillard, Martin Bridson, Jack Button, Asaf Hadari, Scott Harper, Faye Jackson, Dawid Kielak, Antonio L\'{o}pez Neumann, Dan Margalit, Curt McMullen, Ben McReynolds, Andrei Rapinchuk, and Andreas Thom for helpful conversations and email correspondences.
-The first author was supported by NSF grants DMS-2002596 and DMS-2349814, and by Simons Foundation International Grant SFI-MPS-SFM-00005890 while this research was carried out.
-The second author is supported by National Science Center Grant Maestro-13 UMO- 2021/42/A/ST1/00306, and was supported by a postdoctoral fellowship under NSF RTG grant DMS-1839968.
+The first author was partially supported by NSF grants DMS-2002596 and DMS-2349814, and by Simons Foundation International Grant SFI-MPS-SFM-00005890 while this research was carried out.
+The second author is supported by National Science Center Grant Maestro-13 UMO-2021/42/A/ST1/00306, and was supported by a postdoctoral fellowship under NSF RTG grant DMS-1839968.